 - The administrator of any school or daycare facility located on or near the site

 Before an application is approved, the Brownfield site generally must undergo a site assessment.
 Brownfield site assessment tasks are performed on- and off-site, ranging from the review of historical information (e.g., aerial photographs) to the collection of subsurface soil samples and evaluating environmental contamination within site structures.
-The assessment will then determine whether redevelopment is feasible, as well as what cleanup procedures are required.
+The assessment will provide information about the extents of contamination, then determine whether redevelopment is feasible, as well as what cleanup procedures are required.
 Future residential sites have the highest cleanup standards and generally take longer and are more expensive to treat.

 In addition, the developer may decide to purchase an environmental insurance policy, such as Pollution Legal Liability, which can provide coverage for pre-existing contamination that may cause bodily injury or property damage.